bmodee/Teknikattan/docs/source/testing.rst

 Here we briefly describe how we have tested the system.
 Both unit tests for the client and server has been made.
-Some end to end tests has also been made that tests both the server and client at the same time.
+Some end-to-end tests have also been made that tests both the server and client at the same time.

 .. toctree::
     :maxdepth: 2